agis/git-style-guide/README.md

   optimizes the performance of a feature, split it into two separate commits.

 * Don't split a single *logical change* into several commits.
-For example, the implementation of a feature and the corresponding tests should be in a single commit.
+For example, the implementation of a feature and the corresponding tests should be in the same commit.

 * Commit *early* and *often*.
-Small, self-contained commits are easier to understand and revert if something goes wrong.
+Small, self-contained commits are easier to understand and revert when something goes wrong.

 * Commits should be ordered *logically*.
 For example, if *commit X* depends on changes done in *commit Y*, then *commit Y* should come before *commit X*.

 ### Messages